Picton River Rafting Trips

 The Canyon: A Mini Rainforest Gorge Lined with Huon Pines, Leatherwood and Myrtles

 A day on the Picton takes rafters through a majestic mixture of rainforest greenery and Tasmanian bush; a mixture of Huon Pines, Celery Top Pines, Leatherwood, and Myrtles interspersed with towering Eucalyptus Trees.
-Mid-way through the trip, boats enter a narrow mini-gorge where rafters encounter of the more exciting rapids of the day: a wave train culminating in a large hole that keeps getting bigger and bigger the higher the water level.
+Mid-way through the trip, boats enter a narrow mini-gorge where rafters encounter one of the more exciting rapids of the day: a wave train culminating in a large hole that keeps getting bigger and bigger the higher the water level.
 The trip covers 7 kilometers of the Picton’s river canyon, giving people one and a half hours of excitement and beautiful scenery before ending the day with afternoon tea or a late lunch.

 Season: Year-Round